Stop Selling Appointments

 Clients don't want one facial.
 They want results.

-Here's what most estheticians miss: your clients actually want to be sold a program.
+Here's what most estheticians miss: your clients actually want to be sold a treatment plan.
 They came to you because they have a skin concern.
 They want it fixed.
 A single facial doesn't fix anything - it's a sample.

-When you present a 4-session acne program or a 6-week hydration plan, you're not upselling.
+When you present a 4-session acne treatment plan or a 6-week hydration plan, you're not upselling.
 You're giving them what they actually need to see results.
 And when they see results, they stay forever.

 I don't want to be pushy by selling packages